2021 Warrant Resolution Month

-If you have a warrant for your arrest you should appear at Corpus Christi Municipal Court to resolve your case without the fear of being arrested.
+Due to COVID-19 the Court encourages everyone to resolve your warrants online, by phone or email.
+If you have a warrant for your arrest the Corpus Christi Municipal Court will help you resolve your case without the fear of being arrested.

 If an individual has received a warrant for their arrest, additional fees and costs are assessed due to the warrant.
 If the warrant remains outstanding the failure to resolve your offense will be reported to the Department of Public Safety and Nueces County.
 You may be denied your right to renew your driver's license and/or to register your vehicle.

-an individual has an outstanding warrant and they do not wish to contest the charge, the person must enter a plea of no contest or guilty.
-Payments can be made online will be a conviction and will be reported to the Texas Department of Public Safety if your charge is a speeding citation. your charge is a penal offense (e.g. public intoxication, assault or theft) the conviction will remain on your criminal history.
+If an individual has an outstanding warrant and they do not wish to contest the charge, the person must enter a plea of no contest or guilty.
+Violations paid online will get a conviction and will be reported to the Texas Department of Public Safety if the charge is a traffic violation.
+If the charge is a penal offense (e.g. public intoxication, assault or theft) the conviction will remain on your criminal history.

 All payments made on line will be assessed a 3% fee.